Assistant Professor of Economics at Cheung Kong Graduate School of Business

 Second, we study how the choice of type of graduate education depends on college major and work experience before entering graduate school.
 Our work in progress shows that both college major and past occupation play roles in the choice of graduate field.
 After completion of education, occupation choices again depend on all past educational and occupational choices.
 Third, for those who already hold an advanced degree, we are interested in the role of past experience, including college major, occupation prior to graduate school, and graduate degree and field in shaping the current occupation.
 With panel data constructed using the restricted use NSF data sets, we are able to look at a longer period of an individual’s education/labor market career in greater detail.

 We will build on the above analysis by specifying and estimating a Markov transition model to describe the path of education and work experience.
-To estimate the transition matrices of this Markov process, we will use information about individual characteristics, undergraduate education, graduation education, and occupation over time.
+To estimate the transition matrices of this Markov process, we will use information about individual characteristics, undergraduate education, graduate education, and occupation over time.
 This model will show us how people who start with, for instance, a college degree in engineering, end up in a variety of occupations and associated distributions of earnings.

 As part of the analysis, we will study the role of preference for working conditions and personal life in the choice of college major, graduate degree and field, and occupation.
-The surveys ask participants about their reasons for attending graduate school, choosing an advanced degree and choosing an occupation.
+The surveys ask participants about their reasons for attending graduate school, choosing an advanced degree, and choosing an occupation.
 We will use this information to assess how education and job choices are influenced by preferences and job attributes.

-Surname discrimination in Chinese justice system
+Surname discrimination in the Chinese justice system

 How do local surnames influence court rulings?
 I link the Chinese Court Record Data to data on the geographical distribution and density of Chinese surnames to investigate the partiality of the justice system for people with locally powerful last names.
-While legal and economics research have shown racial and gender discrimination in the justice system, the impact of social power and other potential factors implied by a surname has not been studied.
+While legal and economic research has shown racial and gender discrimination in the justice system, the impact of social power and other potential factors implied by a surname has not been studied.
 In China, where 92% of the population is of the Han ethnicity, names reveal little about ethnicity.
 The fairly homogenous population provides a good source of identification to estimate the legal privileges of influential surnames.
 For example, in the province where Confucius was born, a person who shares his surname has a large chance of being a member of the prestigious Kong family, who are descendants of the ancient philosopher.
 I will look at how having such a last name affects likelihood to sue, to be sued, and the outcome of court judgments.